buraksirin12/repository-dsa210/README.md

 3. Open `DSA210_Project_EDA.ipynb` in Google Colab and run the cells sequentially.
 The data files will be loaded locally from the `data/` directory.

 ## Current Progress (Until April 14 Deadline)
-* **Data Collection:** Successfully fetched road network data (drive network) and building footprints for Caferağa, Kadıköy using `osmnx`.
+**Data Collection:** Successfully fetched road network data (drive network) and building footprints for Caferağa, Kadıköy using `osmnx`.
-* **Enrichment:** Performed a spatial join (20-meter buffer) to calculate the "structural density" (building count per road segment) for each road.
+**Enrichment:** Performed a spatial join (20-meter buffer) to calculate the "structural density" (building count per road segment) for each road.
-* **EDA:** Visualized the distribution of building counts and the relationship between road length and building density.
+**EDA:** Visualized the distribution of building counts and the relationship between road length and building density.
-* **Hypothesis Testing:** Conducted a Pearson correlation test showing a statistically significant relationship (p < 0.05) between road length and building count.
+**Hypothesis Testing:** Conducted a Pearson correlation test showing a statistically significant relationship (p < 0.05) between road length and building count.

+## Deviations from Proposal & Data Limitations
+In the initial project proposal, it was stated that seismic risk maps (PGA values) from the IBB Open Data Portal or AFAD would be integrated into the dataset.
+However, due to API access issues and formatting challenges within the current timeframe, the "enrichment" requirement was fulfilled primarily by extracting building footprints and computing the "structural density" via spatial joins.
+Integrating the external seismic risk data is planned as future work for the final Machine Learning phase if possible.

 ## AI Usage Statement
 **Mandatory Disclosure:** AI tools (Google Gemini) were used during the development of this project for educational and debugging purposes.
-* **Specific Prompts Used:** Prompts such as "How can I spatially join building polygons to road line strings using geopandas?", "Help me fix the AttributeError: module 'osmnx' has no attribute 'geometries_from_place'", and requests to translate code comments into English were used.
+**Specific Prompts Used:** Prompts such as "How can I spatially join building polygons to road line strings using geopandas?", "Help me fix the AttributeError: module 'osmnx' has no attribute 'geometries_from_place'", and requests to translate code comments into English were used.
-* **Outputs Generated:** The AI assisted in refactoring the `geopandas` buffer logic, and fixing deprecated `osmnx` function names.
+**Outputs Generated:** The AI assisted in refactoring the `geopandas` buffer logic, and fixing deprecated `osmnx` function names.
 All final code logic was reviewed, tested, and assembled by me.

----
 **Author:** Adil Burak Şirin
 **Student ID:** 35561